clef/code-of-conduct/README.md

 We do not tolerate harassment of community members in any form.
 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, sexual images in public spaces, deliberate intimidation, stalking, following, photography or audio/video recording against reasonable consent, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.
-Community members violating these rules may be sanctioned or removed from community spaces at the discretion of the leaders of the community (for now, the founders of Clef, [@landakram](https://github.com/landakram), [@brennenbyrne](https://github.com/brennenbyrne), and [@jessepollak](https://github.com/jessepollak)).
+Community members violating these rules may be sanctioned or removed from community spaces.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact team@getclef.com immediately.